-- Student understanding of thermal physics at advanced undergraduate levels in physics, especially:
+- Student understanding of thermal and statistical physics at advanced undergraduate levels in physics, especially:

 - student models for entropy, in the context of ideal gas processes

-- comparisons of student entropy models across disciplines (chemistry, chemical engineering, and physics)
+- comparisons of student entropy models across disciplines (physics, chemistry, engineering)

-- The relationship between conceptual understanding in physics and knowledge of the associated and underlying mathematics
+- The relationship between conceptual understanding in physics and knowledge of the associated and underlying mathematics, including:

 J. W. Clark, J. R. Thompson and D. B. Mountcastle, “Comparing Student Conceptual Understanding of Thermodynamics in Physics and Engineering,” in 2012 Physics Education Research Conference, P.V.
 Engelhardt, A.D.
 Churukian, N.S.
 Rebello, eds., AIP Conference Proceedings 1513, 102-105 (2013). doi:http://dx.doi.org/10.1063/1.4789662.

 W.M.
 Christensen and J.R.
 Thompson, “Investigating graphical representations of slope and derivative without a physics context,” Phys.
 Rev. ST Physics Ed.
 Research 8, 023101 (2012). http://link.aps.org/doi/10.1103/PhysRevSTPER.8.023101.